Mary Kay

 Mary Kay Inc. is an American privately owned multi-level marketing company.
-According to Direct Selling News, Mary Kay was the sixth largest network marketing company in the world in 2018, with a wholesale volume of US$3.25 billion.
 Mary Kay is based in Addison, Texas.
 The company was founded by Mary Kay Ash in 1963.
-Richard Rogers, Ash's son, is the chairman, and David Holl is president and was named CEO in 2006.
+Richard Rogers, Ash's son, is the chairman, and Ryan Rogers, Ash's grandson, was named CEO in 2022.

+History

+Foundation–2000

+In 1963, Mary Kay Ash founded the company based on a line of cosmetics she had been wearing for several years.
+She purchased the formula from a woman who had been selling it privately.
+Originally the company had 318 consultants and sales of $198,154.
+By 1991, it exceeded $500 million in sales through 220,000 consultants.
+In 1995, its sales had grown to $950 million.

+2001–present

+Founder Mary Kay Ash died on November 22, 2001.
+In March 2020, the company closed operation in Australia and New Zealand.
+In November 2022, David Holl, the company’s CEO since 2006, retired after nearly 30 years with the company but remained chairman of the board.
+In November 2022, Ryan Rogers was named CEO.

 Business model

-Mary Kay sells cosmetics through a multi-level marketing model.
-Mary Kay distributors, called beauty consultants, can theoretically make income by directly selling to people in their community, and also receive a commission when they recruit others to begin selling under their distribution network.
-Mary Kay distributors must purchase a $100 starter kit to qualify.
+Mary Kay sells cosmetics through a direct marketing model.
+Mary Kay consultants, called beauty consultants, can make income by directly selling to people in their community, and also receive a commission when they recruit others to begin selling under their distribution network.
 Mary Kay releases few details about the average income of its sellers.

-Starting in 1963 with 318 consultants and sales of $198,154, the company exceeded $500 million in sales through 220,000 consultants by 1991.
-In 1995, its sales had grown to $950 million, including $25 million in Russia.
-As of 2017, Mary Kay’s continuous multinational expansion had seen its sales grow to $3.7 billion with 2.5 million consultants, 39,000 directors and 600 national directors.

-In March 2020, Mary Kay closed operation in Australia and New Zealand.